nonsocchi/shop_app/README.md

 ### Learning Points
 - How to incorporate Firebase into your Flutter projects.
 - How to use Firebase authentication to register and sign in users.
-- How to create beautiful animations using the Flutter Hero widget.
+- How to create animations using the Flutter Hero widget and Animated Containers.
 - How to create custom aniamtions using Flutter's animation controller.
 - Learn all about mixins and how they differ from superclasses.
 - Learn about Streams and how they work.
 - Learn to use ListViews to build scrolling views.
-- How to use Firebase Cloud Firestore to store and retrieve data on the fly.
+- How to use Firebase Realtime Database to store and retrieve data on the fly.

 #### Additional Resources
 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)